lxunlp/lxunlp.github.io/_posts/2022-03-09-uncertainty-estimation.md

 \end{align}
 $$

-For deep neural nets, dropout variational inference is proved to serve as the effective approximation
+For deep neural nets, dropout variational inference is proved to serve as an effective approximation.

 ## Uncertainty